buddhist-uni/buddhist-uni.github.io/_content/canon/an1.296-305.md

 > This one thing, when developed and cultivated, leads solely to disillusionment, dispassion, cessation, peace...

-Nine themes the Buddha recommends for meditation.
+Ten themes the Buddha recommends for meditation.